Paracontrolled calculus and regularity structures (II): From regularity structures and models to paracontrolled systems

 \subsection{From models to paracontrolled systems}

 We recall in this section some of the results proved in \cite{BH}, stated here in the slightly more general setting of the present work.
 The proofs of these extensions are given in Appendix \ref{SectionAppendix}.
+These results are proved in Sections 2 and 3 in \cite{BH} without any extra assumptions about `bounded polynomials' and interaction between $T^+$ and $T$.
+Hence the proofs are completely parallel to the proofs in \cite{BH}, except for the use here of the modified paraproduct and the weight.

 \ssk

 Given Fr\'echet spaces $E$ and $F$, denote by $L(E,F)$ the space of continuous linear maps from $E$ into $F$.
 Recall $G^+$ stands for the set of characters of the Hopf algebra $T^+$.
 Given maps

 and $x,y\in\bbR^d$, set